MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 You can now modify the storage pool settings and create virtual disks and CSVs.

 1. Select **Fabric** > **Storage** > **Arrays**.
-2. Select and hold the cluster > **Manage Pool**, and select the storage pool that was created by default.
+2. Right-click the cluster > **Manage Pool**, and select the storage pool that was created by default.
 You can change the default name and add a classification.
 3. To create a CSV, right-click the cluster > **Properties** > **Shared Volumes**.
 4. In the Create Volume Wizard > **Storage Type**, specify the volume name and select the storage pool.
 5. In **Capacity**, you can specify the volume size, file system, and resiliency settings.